Him188/kotlin-jvm-blocking-bridge/README.md

 ### Library users

-If you use a library that uses Kotlin Jvm Blocking Bridge, it is not compulsory to install this plugin.
-IDE will retrieve bridges from library binaries.
+There is no special requirements for library users.
+They can use any IDEs and any build tools.

-### Library authors
+### Library and application authors

-If you're developing a library or using both Java and Kotlin with KJBB, please install the Gradle plugin **and** the IntelliJ plugin.
+If you're developing a library, or an application using both Java and Kotlin with KJBB, or anything that relies on source code analysis, please install the Gradle plugin **and** the IntelliJ plugin.

 #### **Install IntelliJ IDEA (or Android Studio) plugin**
    The plugin supports 2020.\* and 2021.\*